 Accommodation at Wildlife Camp

-Wildlife Camp is divided into three main parts – The Main Camp, The Bushcamp and the Campsite.
+Wildlife Camp is divided into three main parts – the Main Camp (consisting of three choices of permanent lodgings), the Bushcamp and the Campsite.
 Each have their own appeal, with their own unique atmosphere and views of the beautiful surroundings.
 When it comes to accommodation, Wildlife Camp does not offer luxury; we offer the bush!

-Wildlife Camp is made up of nine chalets (6 twin, 1 double, and 2 family chalets).
-Our tented Camp has five twin en-suite tents and our bushcamp has four twin tents.
+Wildlife Camp is made up of our Chalets (6 twin, 1 double, and 2 family chalets; all en-suite), Safari Tents (7 twin en-suite tents), Bushcamp (five twin tents), and our Campsite.

 We have five chalets situated in a quiet corner of the camp, overlooking a lagoon area and surrounded by huge shady trees.
 Parking for your vehicles is available right by the chalets.
 A combination of rustic and comfortable, they all offer a unique view over the lagoon where wildlife is abundant.

-Three twin chalets, one double chalet and one family chalet is nestled in underneath some of the most magnificent trees the Luangwa Valley has to offer.
-There is a newly rebuilt self-catering kitchen available and all chalets come standard with a standing fan, mosquito nets and tea-and-coffee facilities.
+Three twin chalets, one double chalet and one family chalet is nestled in underneath some of the magnificent trees the Luangwa Valley has to offer.
+There is a self-catering kitchen available and all chalets come standard with a standing fan, mosquito nets, a safe, and tea-and-coffee facilities.

 All have a veranda that allows you to relax and unwind, whilst watching the wildlife that is all around.